fregu856/skalman/README.md

 ## Usage:

 - Power on the Raspbian RPI and wait for a few seconds (for the wifi hotspot to start)
+- Connect the laptop to the Raspbian RPI wifi
 - Connect the battery and power on the OpenCR (this will power on the Ubuntu RPI)

 - SSH into the Ubuntu RPI: